tstep182/tstep182.github.io/index.md

 layout: home
 ---

-## New Testament Cheat Sheets

-We're here to present unorthodox viewpoints on a variety of important bible topics.
+Welcome!
+We're here to present unorthodox viewpoints on a variety of important Bible topics.

 Check out our PDF cheat sheets below!